crabchurch/crabchurch.github.io/_posts/2013-12-15-the-crabchurch-flea-market.markdown

 The Old Town Hall, Weymouth

 Sunday 14th and 15th December 2013, 10am - 4pm

+Mark Vine will be selling the very first copies of The Crabchurch Conspiracy, signing and will be available for answering questions and general chit chat!

+Also lots of fantastic antiquities, quirky gift stalls and good company.
+Tea and coffee available too!

 For more information please visit [this page][event_on_fb]